Kshitij-Sharma/ping_icmp_cli/README.md

   - **ping.go** - This is the main file that does all the brainwork.
 Broken down into some steps, it starts listening for ICMP replies, sends a message, retrieves and parses the messages and feeds back important metadata such as loss, RTT times, and the IP endpoint address.
   - **main.go** - This file takes care of parsing the input through the terminal and running the pings in an infinite loop with an additional feature of the CRTL+C interrupt which when triggered, prints out some overall statistics modeled after the way we see ping in terminal.

-3. Some things I would like to work on and add on to this application would be support for IPv6 as it can only handle IPv4 as of right now.
-My thought process was to use a flag in the command line to signify whether an IPv6 or an IPv4 address is being passed in, so that I could dynamically set the ListenPacket, and ResolveIPAddress to handle IPv6 based on the input flag however I struggled with syntax issues and proper package use.

 ## Software Dependencies